nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `:add n/Deadlift w/60 s/1 r/1 d/27-10-22` Adds a deadlift exercise of weight 60kg for 1 set of 1 rep for 27th October 2022.

-### Deleting an exercise : `:d`
+### Deleting an exercise : `:del`

 Deletes a particular exercise from our list.
 The index refers to the index number shown in the displayed exercise list.
+If the deleted exercise was the last exercise with the same name, then the exercise is automatically un-registered from the list of unique exercises.

-Format: `:d <index>`
+Format: `:del <index>`

 ##### Parameter constraints:
 * The index must be a positive integer 1, 2, 3, ...

 ##### Examples:
-* `:d 3` Deletes an exercise at index 3 of the list
+* `:del 3` Deletes an exercise at index 3 of the list

 ### Listing all exercises : `:ls`